6 Things You Can Only Do In Bayou Country

 This Selfie is in Color

 Public art is a staple of many city’s downtown areas.
 In Houma, the public art is Wild.
 Sculptures of wildlife anchor the downtown area including bronze pelicans and fish.
-The newest addition to downtown Houma is this amazingly pink roseate spoonbill near the Bayou Terrebonne Waterlife Museum.
-Be sure to come out for a selfie with her, as she’s always photo ready.
+Come on out to downtown Houma for a selfie with this amazingly pink roseate spoonbill near the Bayou Terrebonne Waterlife Museum.

 Celebrate the Quirky Side of Louisiana Culture